Buildings and Grounds

-Buildings and Grounds is the third studio album by Papas Fritas, released on Minty Fresh in 2000.
+Buildings and Grounds is the third and final studio album by Papas Fritas, released on Minty Fresh in 2000.
 In Australia it was distributed by local label Half a Cow, their first release of a non-Aussie album since Bettie Serveert's Palomine five years earlier.
-It was the band's final studio album.

 Critical reception

 The Austin Chronicle wrote that "the arrangements are particularly grin-inducing, with their headphone-ready little tweaks and snippets of synthesized smarts and fleshy string flourishes."
 The Washington Post wrote that the band "doesn't overstate or over-embellish its material, relying on direct arrangements, bright tunes and the boy-girl vocal contrast between the band's two singers."